Jesterhearts/hop-hash/README.md

   provides more consistent performance characteristics, though `hashbrown` offers superior lookup performance in practice.

-- **Memory efficiency matters for your entry size.** For tables with entries of approximately 20 bytes or larger, a higher load factor (configurable 92% or 97% vs `hashbrown`'s 87.5%) can offset the additional per-entry metadata overhead (2 bytes vs 1 byte), resulting in comparable or better memory density.
-Note that this penalizes performance for small tables heavily and there is a minimum table capacity of 144 entries (272 with `sixteen-way`), so this advantage only applies to sufficiently large tables.
+- **You have memory constraints with large tables.** For tables with entries of approximately 20 bytes or larger, a higher load factor (configurable 92% or 97% vs `hashbrown`'s 87.5%) can offset the additional per-entry metadata overhead (2 bytes vs 1 byte), resulting in comparable or better memory density.
+Note that this penalizes performance for small tables and there is a minimum table capacity of 144 entries (272 with `sixteen-way`), so this advantage only applies to sufficiently large tables.

 ### Important Limitations